SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 ```
 Class new
 	:name Point
-	:super 'Object'
+	:superclass 'Object'
-	:ivs #(x y)
+	:iv #(x y)
 	:sharedivs {#char -> '*'}
 ```

-Therefore the metaclass `Class` should get an extra instance variable named `sharedivs`, and each of its instances \(the classes `Point`, `Node`, `Object`\) can have different _values_.
+Therefore the metaclass `Class` should get an extra instance variable named `sharedivs`, and each of its instances (the classes `Point`, `Node`, `Object`) can have different _values_.
 Such values can be shared among their instances by the compiler.

 What we see is that `sharedivs` is from the `Class` vocabulary and we do not need an extra metaclass each time we want to share a variable.
 This design is similar to the one of Pharo where a class has a classVariable instance variable holding variables shared in all the subclasses of the class defining it.

 ### Conclusion

-We presented a small kernel composed of two classes: `Object`, the root of the inheritance tree and `Class`, the first metaclass root of the instantiation tree.
-We revisited all the key points related to method lookup, object and class creation and initialisation.
-In the subsequent chapter we propose to you how to implement such a kernel.
+We presented a small kernel composed of two classes: `Object`, the root of the inheritance tree, and `Class`, the first metaclass root of the instantiation tree.
+We revisited all the key points related to method lookup, object and class creation, and initialization.
+In the subsequent chapter, we propose to you how to implement such a kernel.

 #### Further readings

 The kernel presented in this chapter is a kernel with explicit metaclasses and as such it is not a panacea.
-Indeed it results in problems with metaclass composition as explained in Bouraqadi et al.'s excellent article or  .
+Indeed it results in problems with metaclass composition as explained in Bouraqadi et al.'s excellent article.